vinay2003/ReactLearning-Project/currency-converter/README.md

    };
    ```

-4. Add the Tailwind directives to your CSS file:
+4. Add Tailwind directives to your CSS file:

    ```css
    @tailwind base;